kobajashi77/c3_onepage_extension/readme.txt

-This is a extension for the CMS Contao (www.contao.org) Tested in version 3.0.6
+This is an extension for the CMS Contao (www.contao.org) Tested in version 3.0.6

 Purpose